Basics

 Live regions for dynamic content

-For content that changes dynamically without page reload, ARIA provides a way to alert assistive device users of those changes: the aria-live property.
+For small chunks of plain text content that changes dynamically without page reload, such as error messages or page warnings, ARIA provides a way to alert assistive device users of those changes: the aria-live property.

 <select>